mreineck/ducc/README.md

     git clone https://gitlab.mpcdf.mpg.de/mtr/ducc.git

+It can be installed via

+    pip3 install .

+with optional additional flags, depending on personal preferences.

 ### Licensing terms
 - All source code in this package is released under the terms of the GNU General Public License v2 or later.